gmofishsauce/wut4/exer/cex/README.md

 Values must be separated by spaces.

 The 68 pin PLCC socket, which is hardwired for the L4C381 16-bit ALU chip, has three 16-bit ports.
-Input ports A and B are in normal bit order (higher numbered pins correspond to more significant bits), but the 16-bit output port F is bit reversed.
+Input ports A and B are in normal bit order (higher numbered pins correspond to more significant bits), but the 16-bit output port F is bit reversed (bit 0 of the result is at the higher-numbered pin).

 The vector language supports a feature specific to these ports.
 The value `%HHHH` where H are hex digits specifies a value to be output to a 16-bit input port on the device under test, and the value `@HHHH` specifies a hex value to be checked at the 16-bit output port.
-The value specified with `@` is bit reversed, so the result F value of `%0002` and `%0002` is `@0004`, not `2000`.
+The value specified with `@` is bit reversed, so the result F value of A = `%0002` and B = `%0002` is `@0004`, not `@2000`.

 Example